-This document constitutes a Stakeholder Engagement Plan (SEP) to be implemented by the Red Sea Wind Energy (RSWE) whom has been selected for the development of a 500-Megawatt (MW) Wind Power Project (hereafter referred to as 'the Project') located in the Gulf of Suez (GoS) area.
+This document constitutes a Stakeholder Engagement Plan (SEP) to be implemented by the Red Sea Wind Energy (RSWE) which has been selected for the development of a 500 Megawatt (MW) Wind Power Project (GoSII 500MW) layout, under which, in 2024, RSWE received governmental approval for a 150 MW extension (GoSII 150MW) layout, for a combined power generation of 650MW.
+This SEP represents RSWE's 500MW + 150MW (650MW)Wind Power Project (hereafter referred to as 'the Project') located in the Gulf of Suez (GoS) area.